Payzone-UK/scottish_power_mock_api/README.md

 Its a development tool that should allow us to work on the project before the actual API is ready.

+You can point the PAYZONE_API_BASE at this server too because it will respond with HTTP 200 for any request to '/v1/merchant/remaining_credit'.
+This means you don't need to set up a Payzone merchant to test the SP Product Server.

 The WSDL descriptions of the SOAP API and are in the docs directory.

 The API is described in flow charts and documents the same place.